 14. Your thoughts and ideas are important.

-15. You are enough, just as you are.
+15. You’re enough just as you are.